István Barta: Personal life

-Miklos had a son Robert Barta who was married to Marta Pinter (a representative of the Hungarian National Swimming Team) had 4 children.
-The two eldest, Rayner and Yvette both plated water polo in Australia.
-Rayner, like his great uncle was also a goalkeeper and represented Australia at the 11th Maccabiah games in Israel.

-Miklos also had son Osi who died in vienna in 1967 he had 2 children.
+Miklos had a son, Robert Barta who was married to Marta Pinter (a representative of the Hungarian National Swimming Team) had 4 children.
+The two eldest, Rayner and Yvette both played water polo in Australia.
+Rayner, like his great uncle was also a goalkeeper and represented Australia at the 11th Maccabiah Games in Israel.
+Miklos also had another son Osi who died in Vienna in 1967 he had 2 children.